 The extended Full HD+ IPS LCD is crisp and colourful.
 It isn’t the brightest panel around by any means, but you can enjoy media outdoors if you can cope with its reflectivity.
 Brightness drop-off is also a more significant concern if you’re looking at the screen off-axis.

-The rounded edges of the 2.5D glass (no mention of it being toughened Gorilla Glass, though) feel nice under-finger, and when gaming it’s a joy to glide across.
+Bevels: the rounded edges of the 2.5D glass (no mention of it being toughened Gorilla Glass, though) feel nice under-finger, and when gaming it’s a joy to glide across.
 Prolonged gaming sessions, where hands become warm or clammy, might result in less fluidity, but for that Honor is also selling a gaming-focused screen protector that promises to reduce drag.
 Unfortunately, I wasn’t able to test this particular accessory since it’s a market-dependant option.

-Note that the screen on the Honor Play does feature a notch.
+Notch: note that the screen on the Honor Play does feature a notch.
 It’s larger than the one on the Huawei P20 but smaller than the iPhone X‘s.
 As such, there’s room for about four notification icons on the top right before they become obscured by it.
 Apps that aren’t designed to accommodate it might throw out misplaced UI elements, but a compatibility mode that scales affected apps back down to a more conventional 16:9 aspect ratio should take care of such instances.

-There are a gamut of display controls built into the Play’s software.
+Display controls: there are a gamut of display controls built into the Play’s software.
 The Eye Comfort mode is accessible from the notifications pane and offers up warmer colour temperatures to reduce eye-strain.
 There’s also a fine-grain colour mode and colour temperature customisation, plus an option to hide the notch amidst a black software bar.

 A Smart Rotate feature will only rotate on-screen content based on the phone’s orientation relative to your face, which works as promised with pleasing reliability.